 Self-motivated and upstanding members in the fitness community who have a broad network and who represent themselves in a positive light.
 A few descriptions that come to mind are:

-All Compex Ambassadors must be based in the United States and all sales eligible for commissions must occur in the USA.
+All Compex Ambassadors must be based in the United States.

 The first thing you might notice about Phil Heath are his biceps.
 Building arms the size of many athlete’s thighs is no small task so if you want to look like the legend, you’ll have to work like him, too.